vfarcic/devops26/manuscript/02-intro.md

 kube-system   Active 10m
 ```

 In my case, it's `ingress-nginx`.
 In yours, it might be something else.
 Or, it might be inside the `kube-system` Namespace.
-If that's the case, list the Pods with `kubectl -n kube-system get pods` to confirm that it's there.
+If that's the case, list the Pods with `kubectl --namespace kube-system get pods` to confirm that it's there.

 Before executing the command that follows, please replace `[...]` with the Namespace where Ingress resides.